Zinc oxide nanowires make ultrasensitive photodetectors

 Nano Letters.

-areas, small volumes and short lengths of nanowires make them extremely
+the large surface areas, small volumes and short lengths of nanowires make

-sensitive photodetectors — much more sensitive than larger photodetectors
+them extremely sensitive photodetectors — much more sensitive than larger

-nanowire to serve as a photodetector, photons of light with sufficient
+For a nanowire to serve as a photodetector, photons of light with

-energy must hit the nanowire in such a way that electrons are split from
+sufficient energy must hit the nanowire in such a way that electrons are

-their positively charged holes.
-Electrons must remain free from their holes
+split from their positively charged holes.
+Electrons must remain free from

-long enough to zip along the nanowire and generate electric current under an
+their holes long enough to zip along the nanowire and generate electric

-applied electric field — a sure sign that light has been detected.
+current under an applied electric field — a sure sign that light has been

 |